pabloprf/MITIM-fusion/docs/installation.rst

 Embracing the spirit of open-source collaboration, we appreciate users who help increase the visibility of our project by starring the `MITIM-fusion <https://github.com/pabloprf/MITIM-fusion/>`_ GitHub repository and support and acknowledge the continuous development of this tool by citing the following works in any publications, talks and posters:

 [1] P. Rodriguez-Fernandez, N.T.
+Howard, A. Saltzman, S. Kantamneni, J. Candy, C. Holland, M. Balandat, S. Ament and A.E.
+White, `Enhancing predictive capabilities in fusion burning plasmas through surrogate-based optimization in core transport solvers <https://arxiv.org/abs/2312.12610>`_, arXiv:2312.12610 (2023).

+[2] P. Rodriguez-Fernandez, N.T.
 Howard and J. Candy, `Nonlinear gyrokinetic predictions of SPARC burning plasma profiles enabled by surrogate modeling <https://iopscience.iop.org/article/10.1088/1741-4326/ac64b2>`_, Nucl.
 Fusion 62, 076036 (2022).

-[2] P. Rodriguez-Fernandez, A. E. White, A. J. Creely, M. J. Greenwald, N. T. Howard, F. Sciortino and J. C. Wright, `VITALS: A Surrogate-Based Optimization Framework for the Accelerated Validation of Plasma Transport Codes <https://www.tandfonline.com/doi/abs/10.1080/15361055.2017.1396166>`_, Fusion Science and Technology, 74:1-2, 65-76 (2018).

 These publications provide foundational insights and methodologies that have significantly contributed to the development of MITIM.